Can You Drink Flavored Sparkling Water on Carnivore Diet? Hard Truths!

 I notice many people advocate drinking LaCroix on a carnivore diet as they like to drink fizzy drinks, so they say it helps with things like adherence.

-I am not sure if this is true long-term, but I can see how it would help short-term.
+I am unsure if this is true long-term, but I can see how it would help short term.Â

-LaCroix rightly argued that they have done everything by the book and that their ingredients fit within the FDA’s classifications of what is natural.
+LaCroix rightly argued that they had done everything by the book and that their ingredients fit within the FDA’s classifications of what is natural.Â

 In fact, they won the lawsuit as it was dismissed in 2020.

-If they were buying lemon-flavored sparkling water, they would probably think it was flavored with a bit of lemon juice.
+If they were buying lemon-flavored sparkling water, they would probably think it was flavored with some lemon juice.Â

 However, what happens is that it will be flavored with a chemical synthetically made in a laboratory that is found in nature.

-So, I have no problem with LaCroix trying to make some money; I just have a problem with the system they are working in because it is broken.
+So, I have no problem with LaCroix trying to make some money; I have a problem with the system they are working in because it is broken. Â

 Final thoughts

-When on any diet and especially the carnivore diet, you must be mindful of what you are eating and drinking and why.
+When on any diet, especially the carnivore diet, you must be mindful of what you eat and drink and why.Â

 Some things might look healthy and only have trace amounts of carbs.
 This could mean you might classify it as harmless, but do you know what is actually in it and how those chemicals affect you?

-Personally, the only things I eat and drink daily are meat and water, (occasionally I go on coffee for a month and a month off).
+Personally, the only things I eat and drink daily are meat and water (occasionally, I go on coffee for a month and a month off).
 I will have other things, including flavored sparkling water, but they are only occasional “treats.”
 Besides LaCroix, these are the ones I have tried.

 If you are newer to the carnivore diet, I highly suggest getting the book title, “The Carnivore Diet” by Dr. Shawn Baker.
 This is a very informative book and dives into the world of carnivory.